tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab03/README.md

 - **_Latches_**
   - A latch is a synchronizer that can delay the progress of a thread until it reaches its terminal state, functioning as a gate:
-    - until the latch reached the terminal state, the gate is closed and no thread can pass
+    - until the latch reaches the terminal state, the gate is closed and no thread can pass
     - in the terminal state, the gate opens allowing all threads to pass
     - once the latch reaches the terminal state, it cannot change the state again and so it remains open forever!
   - [`CountDownLatch`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/CountDownLatch.html) class: